An Early Love For the Ancestors

 Today, I am grateful to experience life in a healthy, vibrant, joyful and well-balanced way!
 The best part, though is that I get to share and experience it with my incredible husband and love of my life, A.C.
 Ivory, along with our three amazing kids and little cockapoo, Hampton.
 I am more happy, vibrant, alive, and healthier than at any other point in my life!
 But what has made it all the more fulfilling has been the ability to take my knowledge and experiences and use them to teach others how to discover and express their best, and healthy selves!

 My family and I live in south-central Utah near the sacred lands of Capitol Reef National Park (ancestral lands of the Ute and Nuwuvi (Southern Paiute) peoples).
-We live on a small one-acre micro-farm called Color Ridge Farm.
+We live on a small one-acre micro-farm called Color Ridge Farm and also operate a small artisanal ice creamery.
 We have a small 1911 farmhouse with chickens, a large garden, greenhouse, and a 20-tree fruit orchard!
 We love the high desert climate and spending time in all of the amazing state and national parks and monuments that are close by.